Site map :: Text size: A A A

 Spinal Injuries Scotland

 Spinal Injuries Scotland is the national voluntary organisation concerned with new and long-term spinal cord injured people, their relatives and friends, along with those involved in the management, care and rehabilitation of the injury.
 Our aim is to provide information, advice, support and education.
 SIS provides immediate support through the office based Information Service and our Area Representative Network who contact all those who request assistance.
-SIS has a Legal and Welfare Rights Advisory service and also run a self-referral support line.
-Our representatives, who are able to discuss all aspects of living with a spinal cord injury, undertake weekly visits to the Queen Elizabeth National Spinal Injuries Unit.
+SIS has a Legal and Welfare Rights Advisory service.
+Our peer support volunteers, who are able to discuss all aspects of living with a spinal cord injury, undertake weekly visits to the Queen Elizabeth National Spinal Injuries Unit.

 15 Links Place